paranjaa/ece-1779-course-project/README.md

 ```
 rclone config
 ```
-Most of the steps in config can be left blank by hitting enter, here's a list
+Most of the steps in config can be left blank by hitting enter, here's an initial list
 - name: gdrive
 - Storage: drive
 - client_id: (Blank)